An equivariant deformation retraction of the Thurston spine: The deformation retraction of the Thurston spine

-\begin{thm}[Theorem \ref{dimensionthm} of the Introduction] There is a mapping class group-equivariant deformation retraction of the Thurston spine of a closed orientable surface of genus $g$ onto a CW-complex of dimension equal to $4g-5$. \end{thm} \begin{proof} In \cite{Morse}, analogues of the stable and unstable manifolds of a topological Morse function were defined.
-In contrast to the case for Morse functions, the stable and unstable manifolds of critical points of $f_{\mathrm{sys}}$, although defined, are not uniquely defined.
-Nevertheless, since $\mathcal{P}_{g}$ contains all the critical points, and is fixed by an $f_{\mathrm{sys}}$-increasing flow, it also $\Gamma_{g}$-equivariantly deformation retracts on a union of some notion of the unstable manifolds of the critical points.\\
+In \cite{Morse}, stable and unstable manifolds of a topological Morse function were defined.
+In contrast to the case for Morse functions, the stable and unstable manifolds of critical points of $f_{\mathrm{sys}}$, although defined, may not be uniquely defined.
+Nevertheless, since $\mathcal{P}_{g}$ contains all the critical points, and is fixed by Thurston's $f_{\mathrm{sys}}$-increasing flow, it also $\Gamma_{g}$-equivariantly deformation retracts on a union $\mathcal{P}_{g}^{X}$ of some notion of the unstable manifolds of the critical points.
+Here $X$ is an $f_{\mathrm{sys}}$-increasing vector field defined below.
+The purpose of this subsection is to construct $\mathcal{P}_{g}^{X}$ and use it to define unstable manifolds.\\

+In this subsection, it will be assumed that there are no boundary points of $f_{\mathrm{sys}}$.
+In subsection \ref{boundarypoints} it will be explained how to generalise the results of this subsection in the presence of boundary points of $f_{\mathrm{sys}}$, by altering $X$ in such a way that the only zeros occur at critical points.\\

-Theorem \ref{noboguspoints} will first be used to perform a $\Gamma_{g}$-equivariant deformation retraction of $\mathcal{P}_{g}$ onto a CW-complex $\mathcal{P}_{g}^{X}$, using the flow of a vector field $X$ on $\mathcal{P}_{g}$.
-This deformation retraction is the largest $\Gamma_{g}$-equivariant deformation retraction possible that does not cancel critical points and is constructed in such a way as to preserve the level set structure of $f_{\mathrm{sys}}$.
-By Theorem \ref{noboguspoints}, the restriction of $f_{\mathrm{sys}}$ to $\mathcal{P}_{g}$ only has stationary points at critical and boundary points of $f_{\mathrm{sys}}$.
-Around these points, the local behaviour of $f_{\mathrm{sys}}$ is well understood as explained in Section 5 of \cite{MorseSmale}.
-What remains after the first deformation retraction will be interpreted as a union of unstable manifolds of critical points.
-The second deformation retraction then uses the topology of the boundary of the thick part of $\mathcal{T}_{g}$, $\mathcal{T}_{g}^{\epsilon_{M}}$, to construct a deformation retraction onto a CW-complex of the required dimension.
-The $\Gamma_{g}$-equivariance of the second deformation retraction is possible as a result of the observation that the fixed point sets of the action of $\Gamma_{g}$ behave like unstable manifolds of critical points. \\
+Theorem \ref{thm1} will first be used to perform a $\Gamma_{g}$-equivariant deformation retraction of $\mathcal{P}_{g}$ onto a CW-complex $\mathcal{P}_{g}^{X}$, using the flow of a vector field $X$ on $\mathcal{P}_{g}$.
+This deformation retraction is the largest $\Gamma_{g}$-equivariant deformation retraction possible that does not cancel critical points, and it is constructed in such a way as to preserve the level set structure of $f_{\mathrm{sys}}$.
+By Theorem \ref{thm1}, the restriction of $f_{\mathrm{sys}}$ to $\mathcal{P}_{g}$ only has stationary points at critical and boundary points of $f_{\mathrm{sys}}$.
+Around a critical point, the local behaviour of $f_{\mathrm{sys}}$ is given by Corollary \ref{cor}. \\

 Given two points $x, x'$ of $\mathcal{T}_{g}$, $x'$ will be said to be \textit{above} $x$ if $f_{\mathrm{sys}}(x')>f_{\mathrm{sys}}(x)$.
 Whenever $x$ is on the boundary of a simplex $\sigma$ of $\mathcal{P}_{g}$, $\sigma$ will be said to be \textit{above} $x$ if the cone of increase of $f_{\mathrm{sys}}$ at $x$ has nonempty intersection with the tangent cone of $\sigma$ at $x$.\\